Zion Episcopal Church

 The Distribution

 All baptized Christians are welcome at the Lord’s table.
 Worshippers are welcome to receive the Eucharist in both kinds (bread and wine) or in one kind (bread only), as partaking in one kind is considered sufficient under certain circumstances, according to the Book of Common Prayer.
 If anyone receiving in one kind desires to reverence the holy chalice, please make the sign of St. Andrew’s cross.
 If anyone desires to receive a blessing instead of the Eucharist, please also make the sign of St. Andrew’s cross.
 For those who are joining us in worship and prayer, but do not yet feel called to receive the Eucharist, you are welcome to sing our communion hymns, or to spend time in prayer and reflection.
 Gluten-Free host, as always, is available upon request.
-May God’s peace and blessings be with you always
+May God’s peace and blessings be with you all

 Let us pray.